 - Sign language interpreting

 - Specialized equipment

 New students should contact the DSP&S Office at 626-914-8675 before enrolling to allow sufficient time to arrange for requested services.

 Extended Opportunity Programs & Services/Cooperative Agencies Resources for Education (EOP&S/CARE) helps community college students from economically and educationally disadvantaged backgrounds achieve their academic and career goals.
 The EOP&S/CARE Program is a counseling program designed to provide information and assistance in admissions, enrollment, financial aid, assessment, and selecting a major and/or a career.

 - Support services such as priority registration, textbook purchase assistance, career test fee waivers, tutoring and self-development workshops.

-- Counselors who provide academic and personal counseling.
+- Counselors who provide academic, career and personal counseling.

 - Peer advising designed to retain students using mentors and positive role models.